DevsparZeroGitHubUser/hello-world/READMEiOs.md

 | callback          | Callback function for KBA Verification. |

 ### <a name="AnswerKBA"></a> AnswerKBA Class Details
-This class will be used to verify the answer of the KBA's questions provided by the user.
+This class will be used to verify the answers provided by the user to the KBA questions.
 ```swift
 // For Swift Implementation
 /** The Question ID will be provided from `questionObject` passed from the `KBARequestStatus` callback function. */